oncvpsp/oncvpsp/doc/users_guide.md

-﻿
+﻿## ONCVPSP USERS' GUIDE

-                           ONCVPSP USERS' GUIDE
+### Introduction

 There is no detailed users' manual, and this is primarily an introductory tutorial for new users.
 With the included Phys.
 Rev. paper, the program overview, the simple structure of the input data, the examples provided, and the automated graphics, it should be relatively easy to get to know and use this code.
 As of release 4.0.1, most of the potental problems disussed in the last few paragraphs are highly improbable.

 You should start by reading the paper, and some of the references if necessary.
 The input and output files in tests/data and tests/refs include all the "OV" pseudopotentials used in the Sec.IV tests in the paper.
-Next, I recommend reading ../INSTALL, and program_overview.txt.
+Next, I recommend reading ../INSTALL, and [program_overview](program_overview.md).

 The gnuplot graphics are very important, and a good place to go next.
 The file 73_Ta_plots.pdf in this directory is a "slide show" which walks you through a sample of what you will see whenever you run the program.
 After viewing the pdf, go to directory ../tests.refs and type

     ../replot.sh 73_Ta

 If this doesn't produce the same sequence of plots, stop here and try to fix your gnuplot installation and accessibility.
 Once this works,  it will pay to